-This guide should be used when grant rounds (including all Non-Targeted programs) provide services to Aboriginal and Torres Strait Islander people.
+This guide should be used for all competitive grant rounds (All population and Indigenous specific) where programs deliver services to Aboriginal and Torres Strait Islander people.

 This guide also provides advice regarding identifying and leveraging opportunities to work in partnership with Aboriginal people and organisations, ensuring agencies have access to the knowledge and expertise of ACCO's to achieve the outcomes of the National Agreement and the grant opportunity.